laowantong/paroxython/docs/md/pipeline_documentation.md

 A command consists of:

-- an operation among `"include"`, `"exclude"` and `"impart"`;
+- an operation among `"include"`, `"exclude"`, `"impart"` and `"hide"`;
 - the data to which it applies, each datum being:
     - either a program pattern,
     - or a taxon pattern,
     - or a relationship between two taxon patterns (more on this in the [Semantic triples](#semantic-triples) section).

-The application of a command to a datum is done in three stages:
+The application of a command to a datum is done in four stages:

 1. An auxiliary set of programs is calculated.
 2. The set of recommended programs (the **selection**) is updated.
 3. A new set of taxa may be “learned”, i.e., added to the body of imparted knowledge.
+4. The set of taxa to hide is updated.

 Note that each stage depends on both the operation and the nature of the datum to which it applies.
 Let us detail every possible case: